qmacro/managed-associations-in-cap/guide/README.md

 has now disappeared again.
 This makes sense, in that it absolutely didn't make sense to have a `book_ID` property to link an author to potentially multiple books.

-SQL: Correspondingly, the `book_ID` element has now disappeared again from both the table and the view DDL statements:
+SQL: Correspondingly, the `book_ID` element has now disappeared again from both the authors table and view DDL statements:

 ```sql
 CREATE TABLE bookshop_Books (